First Things First

 The Requirements and Potential Impact

 Working Capital Facility.
 If the Company has a working capital facility exceeding Rs.5 Crores, the quarterly submissions to the lender should be consistent with the financial statements.
-Typically, borrowers are required to submit the value of receivables, inventory and payables to the bank each month.
+Typically, borrowers are required to submit the value of receivables, inventory, and payables to the bank each month.
 This is a big deal.
-While larger corporates that have quarterly financial reporting requirements are unlikely to be impacted, other Companies will now need to gear-up to ensure reliable financial statements are prepared each quarter.
+While larger corporates that have quarterly financial reporting requirements are unlikely to be impacted, other companies will now need to gear up to ensure reliable financial statements are prepared each quarter.
 Typically, many SMEs and start-ups do not have a robust quarterly book close process.
-Instead, they have a high-level MIS that focusses on sales and gross margin.
+Instead, they have a high-level MIS that focuses on sales and gross margin.

 Further, the propensity of borrowers to take (and lenders to allow) liberties with the bank submissions will have to stop.
 Whether the already stressed lending environment in the country can handle the ramifications remains to be seen.
 Perhaps, this will encourage lenders and regulators to introspect if the lending norms can be relaxed.

 Whether the Company has conducted periodic physical verification of inventory at reasonable intervals and whether the exercise resulted in material discrepancies.